daltonmatos/alchemytools/README.rst

 commit_on_success
 =================

 This contextmanager should be used in an inner ``with`` block, where you already have an open session but need to commit more than one time.
-The code will be somthing on these lines.
+The code will be something on these lines.

   ::